bottle feeding baby, dry up breast milk

 Take Warm, Not Hot Showers

-Hot water often makes a lactating mother eject milk, which may increase milk production.
-For mothers trying to dry up breast milk, avoid hot showers and stick to warm ones for a while.
+Hot water often stimulates milk production.
+If you're actively trying to dry up breast milk, avoid hot showers and stick to warm ones for a while.
 The warmth will provide comfort without stimulating milk production, helping you manage the drying up process more effectively.

 Consider Our Cabbage Extract Cream, CaboCréme

 When a feeding is dropped, CaboCréme can be used to relieve engorgement and reduce your milk supply.
-It’s made from concentrated cabbage leaf extract so you can gently dry up your breast milk and find fast relief.
+It’s made from concentrated cabbage leaf extract so you can ease discomfort and gently dry up your breast milk.
 When you’ve finished nursing or pumping, apply as many times a day as needed to completely dry up.
 Keep it in the refrigerator for extra cooling relief.

 Sip on Herbal Teas